gaukje/portfolio1/README.md

-Sure!
-I'll explain the entire code, including both the server and client modes.

     Import necessary libraries:
     The code imports the required libraries for sockets, threading, argparse (for command-line argument parsing), and the time module.